osp/osp.tools.ethertoff.js/README.txt

 This will attempt to install all depencies.

+You can load the example content (recommended) into the database:

+    node init.js

 You should now be able to start ethertoff with the following command:

     npm start